Blotch3D/Blotch3D/README.md

 We will call the abovementioned thread the "3D thread".

-All code that accesses 3D resources must be done in the 3D thread, including code that creates and uses all Blotch3D and MonoGame objects.
+All code that accesses 3D hardware resources must be done in the 3D thread, including code that creates and uses all Blotch3D and MonoGame objects.
 Note that this rule also applies to any code structure (Parallel, async, etc.) that may internally use other threads, as well.
 This is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
 (There are some platform-specific exceptions, but MonoGame does not use them.)

 This pattern and these rules are also used by MonoGame.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of